As I’m writing this, Gaza is being bombed by Israeli forces.

 In this episode, instead of trying to address everything at once, I consciously build on my five previous episodes.

-I am not a legal scholar, let me tell you this advance, yet what I point to in this episode are important legal aspects we have to keep in mind and use when assessing the events in Gaza.
+I am not a legal scholar, let me tell you this in advance, yet what I point to in this episode are important legal aspects we have to keep in mind and use when assessing the events in Gaza.

 Also, we should name those events as they are: media offices bombed, hospitals attacked, multiple members of the same families killed.
 It is a brutal attack on a population that literally can’t escape it.
 You can read my article on what’s happening in Gaza here.